 All the wiring in a house runs through a central circuit breaker panel (or fuse box panel), usually in the basement or a closet.
 A typical central panel includes about a dozen circuit breaker switches leading to various circuits in the house.
 One circuit might include all of the outlets in the living room, and another might include all of the downstairs lighting.
 Larger appliances, such as a central air conditioning system or a refrigerator, are typically on their own circuit.

-For more information about circuit breakers and other electrical systems, check out the links on the next page.
+For more information about circuit breakers and other electrical systems, check out the links below.